USGCRP/gcis-aws-templates/README.md

 ## Use

-The Cloud Formation templates to create the GCIS environment on GCIS.
+The Cloud Formation templates to create the GCIS environment and various report architectures on AWS.

-WIP